dangg/symfony-docker/README.md

-# Slim-fit Symfony with Docker tutorial
+# Symfony with Docker - a slim-fit tutorial

 ## Intro